 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to German Motors in Las Vegas today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, BMW diagnostics, or Mercedes-Benz diagnostics.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Clark, Las Vegas, NV, Green Valley, NV, Summerlin, NV, or surrounding areas, you can bring your car to German Motors.
 Since 1982, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brake diagnostic to determine if the issue is coming from your Audi's brake pads, your BMW's rotors, your Mercedes-Benz's fluid, your Mini Cooper's master cylinder, or somewhere else.
+We will perform a complete brake diagnostic to determine if the issue is coming from your BMW's brake pads, your Audi's rotors, your Mercedes-Benz's fluid, your Mini Cooper's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us: